MarkTLite/ServerVid/README.md

 The Dart API for ServerVid.
 It uses an HTTP server that accesses a GCP Cloud Realtime Database.
 The API handles requests from a mobile app intending to access video data and display the ones present on the server as well as play them.

+To test it put this in your browser(serves an htm document ) :

 ##  Additional information
 <ul>
 <li>Dev branch added for improvements.</li>